DawidSitnik/Anomaly-Detection-in-Time-Series-Datasets/README.md

 The last hyperparameter that we consider is *nu*.
 It is a regularization parameter of the SVM algorithm and it can be interpreted as an upper bound on the fraction of margin errors and a lower bound of the fraction of support vectors relative to the number of training examples.
 We set this parameter to 1% as we expect a fairly small number of outliers in the time-series.

 As a kernel to one-class SVM, we set RBF function as it makes a good default kernel to non-linear problems.
-Some papers suggest that RBF kernel performs very well on different types of times series and learning tasks, it still a good practice to practice to pay a closer look at the times series with specialized applications as other kernel functions could have a better performance.
+Some papers suggest that RBF kernel performs very well on different types of times series and learning tasks, it still a good practice to pay a closer look at the times series with specialized applications as other kernel functions could have a better performance.

 Outliers detected by One-class SVM: